From the heart of the hearth..

-I'm not giving away the content here but I was struck by how the links are stronger that I had, at first, thought....
+I was struck by how the links are stronger than I'd, initially, thought....

 The first link is between the tools and methods we use.
 I have old tools handed down for hundreds of years in my workshop and brand new ones too.
 In education we also have old faithful tools and methodologies and always a range of new, shiny items to tempt us.
 Some blacksmiths, teachers and leaders hold on to the old and resist change.
 Others grab anything new just because it's new.
 Whereas, the best in both professions evaluate and select the most appropriate and effective, for each job, proving them as they go.
 If a bad workman blames his tools, he should get rid of those that don't do task in hand.
-If I had to choose my favourite tool from the workshop it would be my Ultimate Brace (Brass and Ebony Circa 1850) As a leader my favourite tool is, "teacher talks first" (listen before acting).
-I love both tools and use them whenever I can but I sometimes choose other approaches... just because a tool works in one situation it doesn't mean we HAVE to keep using the damned thing!
-Who was it who said, "If your only tool is a hammer, you tend to hit things"?
+If I had to choose my favourite tool from the workshop it would be my Ultimate Brace (Brass and Ebony Circa 1850) As a leader my favourite tool is, "learner talks first" (listen before acting).
+I love both tools and use them whenever I can but I sometimes choose other approaches... just because a tool works in one situation it doesn't mean we keep on using the damned thing, "If your only tool is a hammer, you tend to hit things"?

 And what about the customers, the parents?
 Are they losing the ability, and the will to detect the real thing?
-Don't the politicians go for the cheap, bog standard for the masses production?
-Ironically, there is a real danger that the system itself mitigates against the creative and original in favour of s/he who can mass produce the desired outcomes - time and reliably, time again...
-I despair for the dreamer and creative mind, who wants to tarry, or diverge and think as he is carried forward in fast moving linear progression...
+Don't the politicians go for the cheap, bog standard for the masses?
+Ironically, there is a real danger that the system itself mitigates against the creative and original in favour of mass produced outcomes - reproduced time and reliably, time again...
+I despair for the dreamer and creative mind, who wants to tarry, diverge or think as the are carried forward in a fast moving current of linear progression...